-Another potential career for a marine biology graduate would be hydrology, which is a scientist or researcher that studies bodies of water, and helps to find ways to eliminate water pollution.
+Another potential career for a marine biology graduate would be hydrology, which is a scientist or researcher that studies bodies of water and helps to find ways to eliminate water pollution.
 There are actually many environmental careers that can be attained with a degree in marine biology.
-Even a Fish and Game Warden, which is something akin to an environmental police officer, is a possible career move for a marine biology graduate.
+Even a fish and game warden, which is something akin to an environmental police officer, is a possible career move for a marine biology graduate.

-This is a field where education requirements tend to be fairly cut and dry.
-A scant few entry level positions may be available for graduates with a bachelor's degree in one of the biological sciences, but the grand majority of research positions will require at least a master's degree in Marine Biology.
-Those who wish to work their way into a position of authority, directing research projects, will most likely need to earn a doctorate in Marine Biology.
+This is a field where educational requirements tend to be fairly cut and dry.
+A scant few entry level positions may be available for graduates with a bachelor's degree in one of the biological sciences, but the grand majority of research positions will require at least a master's degree in marine biology.
+Those who wish to work their way into a position of authority where they are directing research projects, will most likely need to earn a doctorate in marine biology.
 In other words, if you want to do your own work, rather than someone else's, you'll need a Ph.D.

 Interestingly, many working marine biologists recommend that someone interested in a career in marine biology get a degree in a different biological science first, and specialize in marine biology for their post-graduate work.
 Specialization in a particular discipline is considered a key turning point in the career of a marine biology graduate.